demlet/rubiks-cube-solver/README.md

 # rubiks-cube-solver
-It solves a Rubik's Cube.
+It tries to solve a Rubik's Cube.